zlorimer/music-catalog-service/README.md

  And so on...

- ## ToDo
+ ## ToDo v1
  - Rewrite the album queries to perform a check for existing artist before inserting
+ - Fix the 405 errors being presented in some methods
+ ## ToDo v2
  - Rewrite the app to use the following:
    - Flask-Restful, Flask-SQLAlchemy, Flask-Marshmallow (this v2 was SO much cleaner and easier to support)
  - Create helm chart to allow deploying against k8s clusters
- - Fix the 405 errors being presented in some methods
  - Create tests for CI/CD (eg: Do all methods work correctly?)